-HAIRDRYER ECONOMICS OF ENERGY "The value of recycling one beer bottle by Knauf Insulation represents the equivalent energy saving of switching on a hair-dryer for 10 minutes," says Scott Miller, Knauf Insulation's Director of Sustainability for North America at Shelbyville, Indiana.
+HAIRDRYER ECONOMICS OF ENERGY

+"The value of recycling one beer bottle by Knauf Insulation represents the alent energy saving of switching on a hair-dryer for 10 minutes," says Scott Miller, Knauf Insulation's Director of Sustair ability for North America at Shelbyville, Indiana

 "At Shelbyville we recycle more than a million bottles a day and the plant works 24/7 for 365 days a year, so our annual saving is about 70 million kilowatt hours of energy every year.

+Europe is sitting on a ticking time-bomb of building fire risk

+1.03.50

+IRE

+AFETY'S

+FIRE SAFETY

+H.